(Wednesday 29th)

 I'm sure some of you have heard of the video competition that Parelli is having.
 I plan on entering a video.
 Who knows, I may just win a day with Pat and Linda!
 (Not likely though :P)

-(Yes Kara, it was in the other direction)
+We heard a peacock.
+No joke.
+(Yes Kara, it was in the other direction) |

 I've gotten a lot of criticism over how I handled loading Sharlie in the trailer coming home.
 Not 'taking control of my horse' or 'my emotions'.
 I just wanted to say: OH WELL!
 What done is done!
 I know it wasn't ideal, that I should be able to load Sharlie calmly but we aren't at that point yet!